-- (a) The affiliate shall conduct all elections with open nominations and a secret ballot, unless the candidate is unopposed, in which case the candidate may be declared elected by acclamation. - (b) The affiliate shall require unified membership in NEA, NSEA and NSEA-AE. - (c) The affiliate shall have the same membership and fiscal year as NSEA-AE and NSEA. - (d) The Constitution, Bylaws, Standing Rules or other governing documents of the affiliate shall be compatible with the Bylaws of the state association. - (e) The affiliate shall apply the one person-one vote principle for representation to those governing bodies, which elect NEA Aspiring Educator representatives, and the affiliate shall strive for involvement of ethnic minorities in NSEA-AE.
+- (a) The affiliate shall conduct all elections with open nominations and a secret ballot, unless the candidate is unopposed, in which case the candidate may be declared elected by acclamation. - (b) The affiliate shall require unified membership in NEA, NSEA and NSEA Aspiring Educators. - (c) The affiliate shall have the same membership and fiscal year as NSEA Aspiring Educators and NSEA. - (d) The Constitution, Bylaws, Standing Rules or other governing documents of the affiliate shall be compatible with the Bylaws of the state association. - (e) The affiliate shall apply the one person-one vote principle for representation to those governing bodies, which elect NEA Aspiring Educators representatives, and the affiliate shall strive for involvement of ethnic minorities in NSEA Aspiring Educators.

 SECTION 3.
 Procedure for Affiliation.
-A chapter seeking affiliation shall file a written application, including copies of its governance documents with the NSEA-AE president.
-The NSEA-AE Executive Committee shall act on the application at its first official meeting after the date of filing.
+A chapter seeking affiliation shall file a written application, including copies of its governance documents with the NSEA Aspiring Educators President.
+The NSEA Aspiring Educators Executive Committee shall act on the application at its first official meeting after the date of filing.